Final Walkthrough: Top Tips And A Complete Checklist Before You Close

-In the journey to close on a home, the final walkthrough can feel like a bit of a wild card.
-While final walkthroughs usually go off without a hitch, problems can occur that can cause headaches for both the buyer and seller, delay closing or even kill the deal altogether.
+Along the journey to close on a home, the final walkthrough can feel like a bit of a wild card.
+While they usually go off without a hitch, problems can occur during a final walkthrough that can cause headaches for both the buyer and seller, delay closing or even kill the deal altogether.
+Read on to ensure a smooth process.

-For those who are unacquainted, the final walkthrough before closing on a piece of real estate is an opportunity for a home buyer to inspect a home before completing the purchase.
-The final walkthrough is typically completed after the seller has moved out and allows the buyer to confirm that agreed-upon repairs have been made and there are no new issues.
+For those who are unacquainted, the final walkthrough before closing on a house is one of the last steps to buying a home.
+The final walkthrough is typically completed after the seller has moved out and allows the buyer to confirm that agreed-upon repairs have been made, and that there are no new issues.

-Essentially, the final walkthrough allows home buyers to do one final check to make sure that the home they’re purchasing is in the same condition it was when they agreed to buy it, plus any additional repairs stipulated in the purchase agreement.
+Essentially, the final walkthrough allows home buyers to do one last check.
+This is to make sure that the home they’re purchasing is in the same condition it was when they agreed to buy it, plus any additional repairs stipulated in the purchase agreement, and that nothing has been removed – like light fixtures or faucets – that shouldn’t have been.

-Final walkthroughs take place as close to closing as possible, typically a day or two before.
-During the walkthrough, a buyer and their real estate agent will go through the property, checking that there’s no new damage, that all the home’s systems and appliances included in the sale are still working, that the home is in reasonably clean condition and the like.
+Final walkthroughs typically take place as close to closing day as possible.
+During the walkthrough, a buyer and their real estate agent will go through the property.
+They’ll check that there’s no new damage, that all the home’s systems and appliances included in the sale are still working and that the home is in a clean condition.

 If the seller has been moved out for a while, they’ll also be on the lookout for things that could’ve gone wrong in the time since the property was vacated.